Miller's Anesthesia Review

 Key Features

-- Corresponds to Miller & Pardo’s Basics of Anesthesia to help you make the most of your study time and learn more efficiently.
+- Easily assess your understanding at any level with chapters that progress from basic to advanced topics.

+- Review the complete range of essential topics in anesthesia, from physiological and pharmacologic principles through anesthetic machine systems, anesthetic delivery in a variety of settings, and anesthesia administration for a full range of disease states.

-- Provides immediate feedback with detailed answers to each question at the end of every chapter, cross-referenced to specific pages in Basics of Anesthesia.
+- Get immediate feedback with detailed answers to each question at the end of every chapter.

+- Prepare with confidence using the only review source based on the two globally respected anesthesiology references by Dr. Ronald D. Miller.

 Table of Contents